kanbanize/eve/README.md

 This is not good for several reasons:
 * What if the project relies on box-sizing: content-box;?
 * What if the project relies on the fact that the headings and paragraphs have margins?

-**Eve allows you easy and seamless integration with any project, regardless of its stage of development, without overwriting any styles!**

 ## Quick Install